In the clutter of online ads, social media, and business content.

 Or do you go to an independent garage you’ve never heard of?
 Unless you received a great recommendation, you’ll likely go with the one you know.

 Whether you’re an online business or brick and mortar, all consumers will have some “trust issues” with businesses they don’t know.

-Because of it, they either don’t buy.
-Or they buy in small quantities to test the waters.
+And because of it, they either don’t buy, or they buy in small quantities to test the waters.
 Both of these cost you as a business.